SSBJ Standards finalized - Complete version! Detailed explanation of the sustainability disclosure obligation and key points

 It has been decided that the IFRS-S standards will expand their thematic criteria to include areas such as biodiversity and human capital in the future, and SSBJ will also revise its standards accordingly.
 Methodologies such as scenario analysis for Issue other than climate change have not yet been established worldwide, so companies are required to accumulate practical experience and share their experiences.

-With the disclosure of GHG Scope 3 emission amount and their breakdown becoming mandatory in accordance with the SSBJ standards, small and medium-sized enterprises in the value chain of listed companies will be required to accurately grasp and provide at least their Scope 1 and 2 emission amount at a minimum.
-All companies will likely be required to gradually ensure the accuracy and timeliness of data by using systems, build seamless management systems, and prepare to handle ESG data other than GHG.
+With the disclosure of GHG Scope 3 emission amount and their breakdown now mandatory in accordance with the SSBJ standards, mid-sized and small- to medium-sized enterprises (SMEs) in the value chain of listed companies will be required to accurately grasp and provide information on at least their Scope 1 and 2 emission amount.
+All companies will likely be required to ensure the accuracy and timeliness of data by utilizing systems, build seamless management systems, and prepare to handle ESG data other than GHG.

 The importance of double materiality remains unchanged

-IFRS-S and SSBJ standards disclose financial risks and opportunities based on a single materiality for investors, but even if this becomes mandatory, it does not eliminate the need for voluntary sustainability reporting using the Global Reporting Initiative (GRI) standards based on the significant positive and negative impacts (impact materiality) that a company has on the environment, society, and the broader economy, or integrated reporting that asks how a company creates value from the 6 types of capital (resources) on which it depends: financial, Manufacturing , intellectual, human, social/relationship, and natural.
+IFRS-S and SSBJ standards are aimed at investors and disclose financial risks and opportunities based on a single materiality.
+However, even if this becomes mandatory, the need for voluntary sustainability reporting using the Global Reporting Initiative (GRI) Standards, which are based on the significant positive and negative impacts (impact materiality) that a company has on the environment, society, and the broader economy, as well as integrated reporting, which asks how a company creates value from the six types of capital (resources) on which it depends: financial, Manufacturing, intellectual, human, social/relationship, and natural, will not disappear.

-The SSBJ standards also state that in addition to Industry-specific guidance on the application of SASB standards and IFRS S2, they also take into consideration the applicability of the GRI Standards and the European Sustainability Reporting Standard (ESRS) set out in the CSRD.
-The CSRD is expected to significantly reduce the scope and Contents of disclosure with the announcement of its omnibus format in February 2025, but it maintains the principle of double materiality . * 7
+In addition to Industry-specific guidance on the application of SASB Standards and IFRS S2, the SSBJ Standards also state that they take into consideration the applicability of the GRI Standards and the European Sustainability Reporting Standards (ESRS) set out in the CSRD.
+The CSRD is expected to significantly reduce the scope and Contents of disclosure with the announcement of its omnibus format in February 2025, but it maintains the principle of dual materiality . *7

-In fact, neither IFRS-S nor SSBJ standards clearly indicate on what basis and where sustainability-related financial risks and opportunities arise.
-Experts and investors take the view that financial risks and opportunities are a result of dependencies on various resources and the impacts of a company's activity.
-1, paragraph 38, states that "the assessment of impact materiality and financial materiality [author's note: synonymous with single materiality] are interrelated," and asks companies to consider "the interdependence of these 2 aspects." * 8 Its implementation guidance also advises that "Because many impacts pose financial risks and opportunities, companies generally assess whether the identified impacts will result in significant financial consequences" (paragraph 91) * 9 (Figure 4).
+In fact, neither IFRS-S nor SSBJ clearly articulates the basis or origin of sustainability-related financial risks and opportunities.
+Experts and investors believe that financial risks and opportunities result from a company's dependence on various resources and the impacts of its activity.
+ESRS, paragraph 38 of Issue 1, states that "assessment of impact materiality and financial materiality [author's note: synonymous with single materiality] are interrelated," urging companies to consider "the interdependence of these two dimensions." *8 Furthermore, its implementation guidance advises that "Because many impacts pose financial risks and opportunities, companies generally assess whether identified impacts result in significant financial consequences" (paragraph 91) *9 (Figure 4).

-In November 2024, the SSBJ and the GRI Standards Board (GSSB) signed a memorandum of understanding to explore ways to share the two disclosure frameworks.
-In response to this, the GRI has launched the "Impacts, Risks and Opportunities" (IRO) project to clarify the relationship between the two concepts and compile guidance, and I plan to participate in the discussions.
-When the IFRS® Foundation held its Integrated Thinking and Reporting Conference in Tokyo in April 2025, it mentioned that it would pursue the relationship between financial reporting (IFRS® standards) and IFRS-S standards, as well as the connection with the International Integrated Reporting (IR) framework absorbed by the IFRS® Foundation, and it is expected that a unified framework for corporate financial and non-financial disclosure will be formed in the future.
+In November 2024, the SSBJ and the Global Reporting Initiative's Standards Board (GSSB) signed a memorandum of understanding to explore ways to share the two disclosure frameworks.
+In response to this, the GRI launched the "Impacts, Risks, and Opportunities" (IRO) project to clarify the relationship between the two concepts and compile guidance.
+I plan to participate in the discussions.
+At the IFRS® Foundation's Integrated Thinking and Reporting Conference held in Tokyo in April 2025, the Foundation stated that it would explore the relationship between financial reporting (IFRS® Standards) and IFRS-S Standards, as well as the connection with the International Integrated Reporting (IR) framework, which has been absorbed into the IFRS® Foundation.
+This raises the possibility of a unified framework for corporate financial and non-financial disclosure in the future.

 Figure 4: Relevance of each disclosure framework in identifying materiality Zeroboard Create